fxu1024/fxu1024.github.io/docs/ds/removeworknode.md

 ![](../../assets/images/ds/removenode07.png)

+## 6. Destroy node feng-ws6

-## 6. If you want to replace this failed node with a new one, you need destroy node feng-ws6, then refer to the steps in the [docs](https://fxu1024.github.io/docs/ds/addworknode/).
+- If you want to replace this failed node with a new one, you need to destroy node feng-ws6, then see the steps in the [docs](https://fxu1024.github.io/docs/ds/addworknode/).